SaraHoxha/emotion-detection-txa/README.md

           - `full dataset` subfolder: contains the three raw files of data retrieved from Go Emotions dataset.
           - `emotions.txt`: contains mapping of emotions
           -  `goemotions_train.tsv`: contains training labeled data.

+### 2. **Data Preprocessing**
+   - **Purpose**: This folder contains all the necessary steps to prepare the extracted data for use in emotion detection models.
+It includes data cleaning, tokenization, stop words removal, and emoji and special characters mapping.
+   - **Files & Folders**:
+      - `data_preprocessing.ipynb`: Contains the complete data processing workflow, including the following steps:
+         - **Data Cleaning**: Removes unnecessary characters to normalize the text.
+         - **Tokenization**: Converts the text into a list of words or subwords.
+         - **Stop Words Removal**: Eliminates common words that do not add semantic value (e.g., "the," "and," "of," etc.).
+         - **Emoji and Special Characters Mapping**: Maps emojis and special characters to equivalent words or removes them as appropriate.